 Cost of Services.
 Cost of services increased \$38.2 million to \$184.4 million in 2014, compared to 2013, due primarily to an increase of \$18.1 million in colocation costs related to the expansion of our hosting and storage offering.
 Personnel and related costs increased \$11.7 million due primarily to our continued growth in existing and new programs with our current customers and recent acquisitions.
 Outside consulting increased \$8.2 million due to increased usage of third party exception handling vendors needed to process additional transactions related to our increased business.
-Cost of services as a percentage of revenues decreased to 40.3% for 2014, as compared to 41.9% for 2013.

 Research and Development.
 Research and development expense increased approximately \$8.8 million to \$73.6 million in 2014, compared to 2013, primarily due to an increase of \$4.9 million in our personnel and related costs and an increase of \$3.7 million in outside consulting as a result of our continued growth as we further expand the capabilities of our offerings.
-Research and development expense as a percentage of revenues decreased to 16.1% for 2014, compared to 18.6% in 2013.

 Selling, General and Administrative.
 Selling, general and administrative expenses increased \$17.1 million to \$79.2 million in 2014, compared to 2013.
 There was an increase of \$10.0 million in personnel and related costs and an increase of \$2.8 million in stock based compensation.
 The increase in personnel and related costs primarily related to increased headcount as a result of our international expansion as well as the earn-out compensation due to former owners and employees of Strumsoft.
 Our marketing expense increased \$1.2 million due to our market expansion activities associated with the rebranding and the launch of our new products.
 There was also an increase of \$1.3 million in merger and acquisition expense related to the acquisitions of Digi-Data, Vox and Clarity.
-The remaining increases of \$725 thousand related to telecommunication and facility costs that were impacted by the increase of our common area maintenance costs and \$713 thousand related to various outside consultant costs supporting various strategic projects.
-Selling, general and administrative expense as a percentage of revenues decreased to 17.3% for 2014, as compared to 17.8% for 2013.
+The remaining increases of \$725 thousand related to telecommunication and facility costs that were impacted by the increase of our common area maintenance costs and \$713 thousand related to various outside consultant costs supporting strategic projects.